 Is the activity permitted in terms of the property's existing land use rights?
-YES NO Please explain The property is Business zoned; and are utilised as an existing abattoir; therefore a rezoning or consent use application will not be required.
-Will the activity be in line with the following? (a) Provincial Spatial Development Framework (PSDF) YES NO Please explain The proposed activity is not considered to cause a negative impact on the Provincial Spatial Development Framework ("PSDF") of the Northern Cape Province.
+NO NO NO NO NO NO NO NO NO N The property is Business zoned; and are utilised as an existing abattoir; therefore, a rezoning or consent use application will not be required.
+Will the activity be in line with the following? (a) Provincial Spatial Development Framework (PSDF) Please explain The proposed activity is not considered to cause a negative impact on the Provincial Spatial

+The proposed activity is not considered to cause a negative impact on the Provincial Spatial Development Framework ("PSDF") of the Northern Cape Province.
 The proposed activity does not require a consent use or re-zoning application to be submitted to allow for the activity.
-It must be noted that this application id for the expansion of the slaughter throughput at an existing abattoir.
+It must be noted that this application is for the expansion of the slaughter throughput capacity at an existing abattoir.
 Therefore, this EIA application to inform the decision.
 The PSDF of the province is promoting the sustainable utilisation of natural resources and to improve the economy of the 5 district municipalities within the province.
-The proposed activity can be seen as aligned to the province's PSDF. (b) Urban edge / Edge of Built environment for the area YES NO Please explain The proposed site is located within the urban edge a nd is B usiness zoned. (c) Integrated Development Plan (IDP) and Spatial Development Framework (SDF) of the Local Municipality (e.g. would the approval of this application compromise the integrity of the existing approved and credible municipal IDP and SDF?).
+The proposed activity is aligned to the province's PSDF.

+(b) Urban edge / Edge of Built environment YES NO Please for the area The proposed site is located within the urban edge a nd is B usiness zoned. explain (c) Integrated Development Plan (IDP) and Spatial Development Framework (SDF) of the Local Municipality (e.g. would the approval of this application compromise the integrity of the existing approved and credible municipal IDP and SDF?).
 YES NO Please explain The proposed development is not considered to have negative impact on Hantam Municipality's IDP.
 According to the Hantam Municipality IDP 2015-2016, the Hantam area consists largely of non-arable, low potential grazing land and is therefore ideally suited to sheep farming.
 Other than the flowers in spring and the pristine Karoo desert environment, there has been minor growth in most of the towns.
 Calvinia forms the heart of one of South Africa's largest wool-producing districts.
-In addition; the municipality's IDP takes cognisance of fact that the agricultural sector plays an important factor in the area's local economy, especially sheep farming for meat and wool production. (d) Approved Structure Plan of the Municipality YES NO Please explain Unknown • (e) An Environmental Management Framework (EMF) adopted by the Department (e.g. Would the approval of this application compromise the integrity of the existing environmental management priorities for the area and if so, can it be justified in terms of sustainability considerations?)
+In addition; the municipality's IDP takes cognisance of fact that the agricultural sector plays an important factor in the area's local economy, especially sheep farming for meat and wool production. (d) Approved Structure Plan of the Municipality YES NO Please explain Unknown (e) An Environmental Management Framework (EMF) adopted by the Department (e.g. Would the approval of this application compromise the integrity of the existing environmental management priorities for the area and if so, can it be justified in terms of sustainability considerations?)
 YES NO Please explain The Namakwa Environmental Management Framework (EMF) include the Hantam Municipal area.
 The approval will not compromise the integrity of the existing environmental management priorities for the area, because the site is already completely transformed from its original state.

-(f) Any other Plans (e.g. Guide Plan) YES NO Please explain N/A Is the land use (associated with the activity being applied for) considered within the timeframe intended by the existing approved SDF agreed to by the relevant environmental authority (i.e. is the proposed development in line with the projects and programmes identified as priorities within the credible IDP)?
-YES NO Please explain

-The proposed expansion of the existing abattoir will have no impact on the Municipality's IDP or SDF.
+Solid waste and wastewater management mitigation measures were incorporated into the operational Environmental Management Programme (EMPr). (f) Any other Plans (e.g. Guide Plan) YES NO Please explain N/A Is the land use (associated with the activity being applied for) considered within the timeframe intended by the existing approved SDF agreed to by the relevant environmental authority (i.e. is the proposed development in line with the projects and programmes identified as priorities within the credible IDP)?
+YES NO Please explain The proposed expansion of the existing abattoir will have no impact on the Municipality's IDP or SDF.
 The property is Business zoned and the site is completely transformed from its natural state due to past development activities on the property.